idwessough/short-marketing-data-analysis/README.md

 - Satisfaction score after playing (out of 10)

 For simplicity, we'll focus on these small amount of features and generate a dataset for, say, 10,000 users.

+## User Segmentation
+We need to determine the optimal number of clusters.
+For that we will use the Elbow Method.
+We'll plot the sum of squared distances (inertia) for different values of K to identify the "elbow" point, which will give us a good estimate for the number of clusters.​